 UNSW Business School PhD and MPhil students should present an aspect of the research they are undertaking for their thesis.
-(Your supervisor should be able to advise you on what might make a good poster, if you are unsure.)
+(Your supervisor should be able to advise you on what might make a good slide, if you are unsure.)

-You may choose to prepare your poster using our PowerPoint templates
+You may choose to prepare your poster using our PowerPoint templates:

 - Robustness of research methods and results (or research ideas for undergraduate posters)